nickloewen/tocdoc/readme.md

 Make your long documents easy to read by adding a table of contents on the side.
 A lo-fi Gitbook alternative, using [Pandoc](https://pandoc.org) and bash.

-Just create three files and run `./tocdoc.sh`.
-Then open up `/generated/index.html` to see your TOCdoc:
+Create three files, run `./tocdoc.sh`, and open up `/generated/index.html` to see your TOCdoc:

 ![Screenshot showing an example TOCdoc](screenshot.png)

-## Similar but more fully featured
+## Alternatives

 TOCdoc is based on tools like: